chryswoods/siremol.org/chryswoods.com/parallel_python/pool_part2.md

         result = pool.map(square, r)

-    total = reduce( lambda x,y: x+y, result )
+    total = reduce(lambda x, y: x + y, result)

-    print("The sum of the square of the first 10 integers is %d" % total)
+    print("The sum of the square of the first 5000 integers is %s" % total)

 ```

 Run this script using